 All rates are quoted per person in US Dollar, based on twin occupancy.
 US Dollar rates apply for all sales outside Europe.
 5% Discount will be granted for bookings for one or more consecutive voyages.

 All dates & rates are subject to change.
-All voyages will operate subject to a minimum of 70 participants on Plancius, 60 participants on Ortelius.
+All voyages will operate subject to a minimum of 70 participants on Plancius and on Ortelius.

 Around Spitsbergen map